GitLab-Templates/Serverless-Framework/README.md

 ### Setting up CORS

 This project sets up a static website from which the serverless function is called.
-Therefore the need to deal with the Cross-Origin Resource Sharing (CORS).
+Therefore the function need to handle Cross-Origin Resource Sharing (CORS).

 The quick way to do that is to add the `cors: true` flag to the HTTP endpoint in `serverless.yml`: